Doing Laundry with Kids

 Installing a basketball hoop over the hamper really works up enthusiasm for neatness.
 Be sure, however, that you have adequately covered Laundry 101: If it's not dirty and it doesn't smell, don't put it in the hamper) so that the hamper is not full of clean clothes.

-If this describes a child in your home, you may want to forgo the power struggles and instead go back to the store you purchased it from to get a second item just like the first.
+If this describes a child in your home, you may want to forgo the power struggles and instead go back to the store where you purchased the item to get a second item, just like the first.

 Try reasoning (or mild threats) with older kids.
 Tell your daughter that if a said item doesn't make it to the basket on laundry day, it will be out of commission for an entire week.